 Become a Commissioner

-The First 5 Butte Children & Families Commission is currently seeking to fill up to four Alternate Commissioner vacancies.
+The First 5 Butte Children & Families Commission is currently seeking to fill an Alternate Commissioner vacancy.
 Alternate Commissioners are considered to have the same roles and responsibilities as full Commissioners and are expected to participate in all Commission meetings.

-The Commission is comprised of 9 Commissioners and 5 Alternative Commissioners, and welcomes individuals from diverse backgrounds and experiences, with the following affiliations, to participate as Commissioners:
+The Commission is comprised of nine Commissioners and two Alternative Commissioners, and welcomes individuals from diverse backgrounds and experiences, with the following affiliations, to participate as Commissioners:

 - Recipients of project services as set forth in the county strategic plan;

 - Educators specializing in early childhood development;

 - Representatives of a local organization for prevention or early intervention for families at risk;

 - Representatives of community-based organizations that have the goal of promoting nurturing and early childhood development;

 - Representatives of local school districts;